 This tool allows users to set benchmarks within some area of interest (e.g., BLM lands within a field office).
 The degree of departure of observed indicator values from benchmarks is used to assign conditions of: Meeting and Not meeting or Suitable, Marginal, Unsuitable, and Not Suitable.
 To assign benchmarks and derive subsequent conditions, data from TerrADat and LMF will need to be copied into the tool.
 Benchmarks should already have been defined in users’ Monitoring Design Worksheets but can be updated throughout the field season and prior to any analysis being done.
 Once the benchmark tool has been fully (and correctly) completed, summary tables are automatically populated with their respective data based on the objectives set by the user.
 Multiple reporting units can be accounted for in the terrestrial benchmark tool.

 Download the AIM Terrestrial Benchmark Tool Version 2.2!
 This version includes improvements to the Benchmark Tool itself and to the accompanying ArcToolbox tool.
 The zip folder also includes a how-to document and a map document that links to TerrADat and LMF.
 (Note: this tool was updated 10/16/2018 to increase the number of objectives that would summarize correctly and an issue with the benchmark determination.)
+This version is good for data from the 2017 field season and earlier.

 Plot/Reach Specific and Unweighted Analysis Results